Ford Capri (Australia): History

-The Australian-built Capri was intended primarily for export to the US.
-Exports began in 1991, as the Mercury Capri.
-When the car was new, it had a poor reputation for reliability, although many still exist today perhaps due to the mechanical robustness of the Laser/323 upon which it was based.
+The Australian Capri was intended primarily for export to the US.
+Exports began in 1990 as the Mercury Capri, becoming the first Australian-assembled automobile to be exported to the US.
+At the time of its release, it had a poor reputation for reliability, although many still exist today perhaps due to the mechanical robustness of the Laser/323 upon which it was based.
 In particular, the Capri's roof was prone to leaking, due to poor-quality materials being used; although Ford quickly resolved the issue, the car's poor reputation stuck.
 As a result, the MX-5 was comfortably more popular in the United States (but not Australia), particularly as that car was rear-wheel-drive, and enthusiasts were skeptical about the front-wheel-drive arrangement that the Capri used.